 Track efforts by the federal government, the following websites have been launched:

-Identify how your community may greet one another in ways that reduce any potential spread of viruses, including COVID-19.
-For example, provide direction to those gathered to replace hugs with elbow touches.
-Consider recommending that members not hug or touch one another, but offer hand signals like a peace sign or the American Sign Language sign for “I Love You.”
+At this time, community members should not hug or touch one another, but offer hand signals like a peace sign or the American Sign Language sign for “I Love You.”

 Greeters at all gatherings should be especially aware and refrain from offering handshakes.
 As one community noted, “Greeters can model hospitality with their words and their smiles.”